yuzhounh/RSSPCA_parallel/README.md

 Five competing algorithms including PCA, PCA-L1, RSPCA, and RSMPCA were compared with the proposed RSSPCA in terms of face reconstruction and recognition.

+This repository is a parallel computing version of the original code: https://github.com/yuzhounh/RSSPCA.

 # Usage
 Run `main.m` to play this demo.